envy-project/envy-project.github.io/getting-started.md

 ---
 *Note: A more complete guide is available in the [user guide](user-guide.html), this serves as a quick introduction.*

 ENVy is a very simple tool to use.
-You can see all available commands by running `envy help`.
+You can see all available commands by running `envy --help`.
 When you're working with a project, this help text will also contain all of the project-specific commands you can use (build, lint, etc.)

 ENVy itself also defines a few commands: